GMLC-TDC/HELICS/docs/user-guide/advanced_topics/connector_fed.md

 Three examples have been created to demonstrate the use of the "helics_connector" federate: one uses a direct match-file, one uses a regex match-file and the the last uses a direct match-file while using the query-and-command method of interface creation.
 Links to the examples are provided below; all produce identical results.

-An example utilizing both kinds of iteration is available in [here](../examples/advanced_examples/advanced_iteration.md)
+An example utilizing both kinds of iteration is available [here](../examples/advanced_examples/advanced_iteration.md).